 7.3 Accessory Essentials (Hats, Gloves, Footwear)

-- Sun Hats: Wide‑brim Rayscreen UPF 50+ bucket hat.
+- Sun Hats: Opt for a wide-brim Rayscreen UPF 50+ bucket hat.

-- Footwear: AFTCO neoprene bootfoot waders or sandals with water‑draining design.
+- Footwear: Consider AFTCO neoprene bootfoot waders or sandals designed for water drainage.

 Brand | Avg.
 Price (Shirt/Hoodie) | Best Value Proposition |